daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 <img src="/images/blog/password-reset-6.png">

 That's all I have!
 I hope you enjoyed this tutorial.
-If you find any typos, grammar mistakes, code errors, please send me an email at sahat[at]me.com.
+For questions & comments send me an email at sahat[at]me[dot]com.